 (c) United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank, with a maximum remaining maturity of five years or less, and eligible for purchase and sale within the United States.
-Investments under this subdivision shall be rated in a rating category of "AA" or its equivalent or better by an NRSRO and shall not exceed 30 percent of the portfolio.
+Investments under this subdivision shall be rated "AA" or better by an NRSRO and shall not exceed 30 percent of the portfolio.
 Cal.
 Gov. Code §53601(q)